Planning Awards Application Form

 6. use of the file nomenclature specified below when sending the electronic files.

-2. Cover Letter and Eligibility Requirements - 2 COEH cover
+1. Cover Letter and Eligibility Requirements - 1 COEH coverltr

-Please upload a signed covering letter which confirms the category for which the submission is made, states that the eligibility requirements are met, summarizes the merits of the project and the role(s) of APPI members therein;
+Please upload a signed covering letter which confirms the category for which the submission is made, states that the eligibility requirements are met, summarizes the merits of the project and the role(s) of APPI members therein, how the project further reflects the Mission of APPI, and how the plan or project advances the planning profession and upholds to APPI's values.

 One file only.